Vlhermitte/SfmEvaluation/README.md

 This project provides tools for reading, writing, and evaluating Structure-from-Motion (SfM) models.
 The evaluation protocol is composed of the following elements:
 * Camera pose error
-* 3D point cloud error
+* 3D point cloud error (Maybe not, because it is too difficult to perform alignment)
 * Novel view synthesis (https://arxiv.org/abs/1601.06950) (Not implemented yet)

 ## Input Formats